 - Current dental insurance information

-- Any personal preferences (i.e. request a specific hygienist, or taking extra precaution around a sensitive tooth or you would prefer to listen to the radio instead of watching tv…etc.)
+- Any personal preferences (i.e. request a specific hygienist, taking extra precaution around a sensitive tooth, or if you would prefer to listen to the radio instead of watching TV, etc.)

 Scaling & Root Planing (aka Deep Cleaning)

 Scaling and root planing involves the removal of moderate to heavy tartar deposits below the gum line.
-Tartar forms on root surfaces when there is a loss of any of the supportive structures (gums, ligaments and bone) that surround the root.
-Collectively these supportive structures make-up the periodontium.
+Tartar forms on root surfaces when there is a loss of supportive structures (gums, ligaments, or bone) that surround the root.
+Collectively, these supportive structures make-up the periodontium.
 Loss of these supportive structures is called periodontal disease.

-Gingivitis is a condition when the gums become inflamed and bleed easily, but the supportive structures are still intact.
+Gingivitis occurs when the gums become inflamed and bleed easily, but the supportive structures remain intact.
 If left untreated, gingivitis will progress into periodontal disease.
 In advanced stages of periodontal disease, teeth will move apart forming gaps, or teeth will appear very long.
 Ultimately, periodontal disease leads to permanent tooth loss.

-Dental Sealants are thin, protective fillings applied to the deep grooves located on the biting surfaces of teeth (primarily the molars).
-Their purpose is to prevent the accumulation of food and bacteria in these areas to reduce the risk of forming cavities.
-Sealants are ordinarily applied between the ages of 6 and 16, but they can be applied any time after the teeth have erupted and are also beneficial for adults.
+Sealants are thin, protective fillings applied topically to the deep grooves located on the biting surfaces of teeth (primarily the molars).
+Their purpose is to prevent the accumulation of food and bacteria in these areas, reducing the risk of forming cavities.
+Sealants are ordinarily applied between ages 6 and 16, following a dental cleaning.
+Sealants can be applied any time after the teeth have erupted and are also beneficial for adults.

-Diode Lasers are becoming more widely used in dentistry for procedures in surgery, periodontics, and for the treatment of ulcers and cold sores.
+Diode Lasers are becoming more widely used in dentistry.
+Their uses include procedures in surgery, periodontics, and for the treatment of ulcers and cold sores.
 Lasers provide a quick and painless treatment for unsightly cold sores, often reducing the frequency of future recurrence.
 Lasers are also used in eliminating toxins embedded within the gums of teeth affected by gingivitis or periodontal disease.
 Laser therapy promotes healing and regeneration of new healthy tissue.
-Lasers can be used safely around implants and other metal restorations.
+Lasers can be used safely around implants and other metal restorations as well.

-A Dental Nightguard is a hard plastic appliance custom molded to fit over existing teeth.
-It is worn to prevent grinding or clenching of teeth, which can lead to tooth loss or jaw pain if left untreated.
+A Dental Nightguard is a hard plastic appliance that is custom molded to fit your teeth.
+It is worn to prevent grinding and/or clenching.
+If left untreated, this can lead to tooth loss, jaw pain, or shifting of teeth.